KwatME/kwat/posts/Hematopoietic/Hematopoiesis/index.md

 Maybe, the chemicals are too toxic to our own cells and that's why we make these toxic granules near the cortex where there is less cells.
 Or maybe, this maturation needs some minerals that are more abundunt in the hard bone.

+### RBCs lose nucleus during their maturation.

-### RBCs develop around a macrophage.
+RBCs develop around a macrophage.

-This aggregation of RBCs around a central macrophage is called erythroid island.
+The aggregation of RBCs around a central macrophage is the erythroid island.
 ![](image/Screen Shot 2021-01-13 at 10.24.41 AM.png)

-This makes some sense because macrophages like to eat RBCs.
+This makes sense because macrophages may be cleaning up the expelled nucleus or doing RBC quality control.
-In your liver and spleen, there are types of macrophages whose job is to eat bad or worn out RBCs.
+In liver and spleen, macrophages eat deformed RBCs.
-This island may be the quality control center for budding RBCs.
+In this island, they may be doing the same quality control for the budding RBCs.

 ### Platelets are fragments of big multi-nucleated cell.